Thank you for signing up to . You will receive a verification email shortly.

 It's important to know when do old £20 notes expire as the Bank of England's withdrawal date falls this year.

-It’s out with the old and in with the new in 2022, with both the old £20 and old £50 note expiry date taking place in 2022.
-The Bank of England are withdrawing the paper notes from circulation, following the release of the new £20 and new £50 notes in 2020 and 2021.
-This means that you’ll have to spend them or exchange the notes before the end date, otherwise you won’t be able to use them as legal currency.
+It's out with the old and in with the new in 2022, as many ask which bank notes are going out of circulation (opens in new tab).
+Both the old £20 and old £50 note expiry date (opens in new tab) take place this year, with The Bank of England withdrawing the paper notes from circulation, following the release of the new £20 and new £50 notes (opens in new tab) in 2020 and 2021.
+This means that you'll have to spend them or exchange the notes before the end date, otherwise you won't be able to use them as legal currency.

 The new plastic, polymer £20 notes feature a new iconic image along with improved security features to prevent fraudulent activity.
 Already it's been dubbed 'the most secure banknote yet' as its new safety elements include a hologram and transparent window - two features which are near impossible to copy accurately.

 Old paper £20 notes will expire on 30 September 2022.
 After this date, cafes, bars, shops and restaurants will no longer accept the paper £20 note.
 This is notably the same day as the old £50 note expiry date.